Everything You Need to Know About Logo File Formats

 Let me explain.

-Some file formats, such as EPS, AI, or PDF, can store colour profiles within the file.
+Some file formats, such as EPS, AI, or PDF, can store various colour profiles within the file.
 On the other hand, formats like JPG and PNG have limited capabilities in this regard.

 Let’s look at three different colour systems: